 The biggest problem by far, if you want to buy this book, is that it’s out of print at the time of writing and as far as I know hasn’t been in print for over a decade so copies are scarce.
 The same authors have a brazilian portuguese book that’s still available on the publisher’s website and Amazon, but not this one.
 You can still snag a copy on second hand sites like Abe Books (search page here) but you should probably ask yourself questions like “Has the previous owner filled in the spaces in the exercise books?”, “Does the book price include the tapes?”, “Do I even own a tape recorder?” and of course “What’s a tape recorder, grandad?”
 Even if you get a copy, you might be annoyed by some aspects of it, such as all the sections on money listing escudos as the currency of portugal.
 The fact that there are two footballers on the cover and neither of them is Ronaldo is a giveaway too.

 Format: Textbooks, each with two Audio CDs.
 Level: Basic – Advanced

 This traffic-light of books is designed to hit all the key grammar structure required for the 6 exams – A1 to C2.
-They’re non nonsense, focused exercises, which should address any grammatical gaps you might need to fix before the exam. (disclaimer – I haven’t used the A1/A2 version and have only recently started the C1/C2, so I’m extrapolating from the content of the orange book.
+They’re no-nonsense, focused exercises, which should address any grammatical gaps you might need to fix before the exam.
+OK, so, I haven’t used the A1/A2 version, but the B and C levels are very thorough.

 - Book 1 Levels A1, A2 – Foyles (UK) / Bertrand (Portugal)